theheking/intro-to-r/content/2_datatypes.md

 To access elements of a matrix.
 - Use square brackets `[` indexing method
-- elements can be accessed as `matrix[row_num,col_num]` where row_num/column_num is a vector of the number assigned to the row/column of interest.
+- Elements can be accessed as `matrix[row_num,col_num]` where row_num/column_num is a vector of the number assigned to the row/column of interest.

 Select rows 2 and 3 and columns 1 and 3.